 AI Readiness Assessment

-Softjourn's AI Readiness Assessment is a 2-4 week engagement that gives you three answers: what AI work to take on next, what to fix before you build, and what to leave alone for now.
+Softjourn's AI Readiness Assessment is a 2-4 week engagement that gives you three answers: what AI opportunities to take advantage of, what to fix before you build, and what to leave alone for now.

 What an AI Readiness Assessment Actually Answers